Simon de Pury

-Simon de Pury (born 1951) is a Swiss auctioneer, art dealer, and collector.
+Abram Simon Léonor Christian de Pury colloquially Simon de Pury (born 21 November 1951) is a Swiss auctioneer, art dealer, curator, collector, DJ, and photographer.
+In 2002, he acquired the majority control of the auction house Phillips.
 He has appeared in several television programs and films, including the Bravo network reality series Work of Art: The Next Great Artist.
 His book The Auctioneer: Adventures in the Art Trade was published in 2016.

 Early life

-Simon de Pury was born in Basel, Switzerland.
-His mother was Switzerland's leading expert in Ikebana, the Japanese art of flower arranging, and his father was head of the Swiss pharmaceutical company Hoffmann-La Roche in Japan.
+De Pury was born 21 November 1951 into a Swiss noble family in Basel, Switzerland to Jean-Jacques de Pury (1911-1998), an attorney and president of Nippon Roche, the subsidiary of Roche in Japan, and Marguerite (née Miescher; 1916-2007), an expert for Ikebana.
+His older brother, David de Pury (1943-2000) was a former president of ABB and diplomat.
 He studied at the Tokyo University of the Arts in the 1970s.

 Art career

 De Pury began his art career in the early 1970s when he studied Japanese painting techniques at the Tokyo University of the Arts.
 He hoped to become an artist but could not get a foothold at New York City galleries.
 He began his auctioning career in Switzerland working for the Swiss auction house Kornfeld and Klipstein in Bern.

 After studying at the Sotheby's Institute, de Pury began working for the Sotheby's auction house in 1974 at their London and Monte Carlo offices, and later opened their Geneva branch in his native Switzerland.
 From 1979 to 1986 he was the curator of the Thyssen-Bornemisza Collection and organized numerous art exhibitions at the Villa Favorita in Lugano, Switzerland.
 In 1986, he was appointed chairman of Sotheby's Switzerland, and later chairman of Sotheby's Europe and chief auctioneer worldwide.

 In 1997, de Pury left Sotheby's to start an art advisory company and dealership with Daniella Luxembourg, called de Pury and Luxembourg Art.
 In 2001 the company merged with Philips Auctioneers, which was named Phillips, de Pury & Luxembourg (from 2001 to 2002) and then Phillips de Pury & Company (from 2003 to 2012), of which he was chairman and chief auctioneer.
 In October 2008 a majority stake in the company was sold to the Russian retailer The Mercury Group and de Pury sold his remaining stake in the company at the end of 2012.
 In 2013 the company name reverted to being Phillips.